Is It Safe To Eat Pancetta During Pregnancy?

 2. Is pancetta the same as prosciutto?

-3. How do you know pancetta is cooked?
+3. How can I know when pancetta is cooked?

-If the pancetta has turned brown and crisp on both sides after 10 minutes of being placed in an unheated pan over medium-low to medium heat, it is cooked and ready to eat.
+If the pancetta has turned brown and crisp on both sides after 10 minutes of being placed in a pan over medium-low to medium heat, it is cooked and ready to eat.

 4. Is pancetta a good source of iron for pregnant women?